keylime/keylime/README.md

 ```

 Should you not have the Keylime repository on your local machine, you can
 use the `-k` flag which will download the software.
-In this case all you need
+In this case, all you need
 is the `installer.sh` script locally.

 Note that CFSSL is required if you want to support revocation.
 As noted above, do not use the TPM emulator option `-s` in production systems.